Vonng/pigsty/docs/c-service.md

 ### Available Combinations

-In a single-node sandbox environment, for example, the following connection strings are available for the `test` database on the database cluster `pg-test`.
+In a single-node sandbox env, for example, the following connection strings are available for the `test` database on the cluster `pg-test`.

+<details><summary>Available Combinations</summary>

 ```bash
 # Access via cluster domain